Skip to Content Top

 When Is Alimony Warranted in a Divorce?

-The exact amount of the obligation will depend on many factors, including the length of the marriage and your joint standard of living as key considerations.
+The exact amount of the obligation will depend on several factors, including the length of the marriage and your joint standard of living as key considerations.
 Spousal support is intended to provide a lower-income spouse with assistance to maintain financial stability.

 • If the court determines alimony is warranted, it might award: